fbpx

 Phuket Island is known for its beautiful beaches, bars, and nightclubs.
 To escape the noise of increased tourism and to meet the demand for boating, there has been an increase in yacht choices for every budget.

 Choosing the right yacht means knowing what is included in the price and what flag it flies.
-Many of the yachts have a registered Thailand flag which allows an itinerary that would suit a 4-7 day (or more) charter beginning and ending in Phuket Island.
+Many of the yachts fly the registered Thailand flag, which allows an itinerary that suits a 4-8 day (or more) charter beginning and ending in Phuket Island.

-If it is a foreign flag vessel, you may start in Phuket, however, you would need to end in Langkawi, Malaysia.
-This just means you’ll have to fly out of Langkawi International Airport, back to Bangkok – a 4-5 hour flight.
+If it is a foreign-flag vessel, you may start in Phuket; however, you would need to end in Langkawi, Malaysia.
+This means you’ll have to fly out of Langkawi International Airport, back to Bangkok – a 4-5 hour flight.

 A one-way itinerary is also fabulous since many of the great dive sites are off the coast of Malaysia.
-This also means that being on your private yacht enhances your experience of the islands which are more remote.
+This also means that being on your private yacht enhances your experience of the more remote islands.
 You can have your own Robinson Crusoe experience!

 We help you find the right yacht, crew, and itinerary for your adventure.
 Our services are complimentary and help you make the most of all you want to do.